-Line 20 - Total Net Short-Term Capital Gain or (Loss) Enter the total amount of net short-term capital gain or (loss) reported on the Capital Gain or (Loss) line on your federal return.
-This amount should be included in your federal adjusted gross income.
+Line 20 - Total Net Short-Term Capital Gain or (Loss) Enter the total amount of net short-term capital gain or (loss) reported on federal Schedule D. This amount should be included in your federal adjusted gross income.

 NOTE: If you are not required to report dividend distributions and/or short-term capital gains from mutual funds on federal Form Schedule D, do not include the short-term capital gain distributed by the mutual fund on line 20.